Anna Cohn: Early life and education

 Cohn was born in Minneapolis, Minnesota, in 1950, and spent part of her childhood in Israel and the Netherlands.
-She studied in Israel for a semester of high school on the Eisendrath International Exchange (EIE) program, followed by a year at Hebrew University of Jerusalem at Mount Scopus.
+She studied in Israel for a semester of high school on the Eisendrath International Exchange (EIE) program, followed by her junior year of college (1970–71) at the Hebrew University of Jerusalem.
 Cohn returned to the United States and continued her undergraduate studies at the University of Minnesota in history and Judaic studies.
 She then studied art history at Williams College, Massachusetts.

 Career

 Cohn quickly rose to become a director at the B'nai B'rith Museum and the Jewish Museum in Washington, D.C., at the time, one of the world's largest museums of Judaica.

 In 1982, Mark E. Talisman of Project Judaica recruited Cohn to join the curatorial team preparing The Precious Legacy.
 Cohn travelled to the State Jewish Museum in Prague, Czechoslovakia, and helped select items for loan to the Smithsonian Institution for the travelling exhibition.
 Cohn was chosen as the international tour's project director, and was involved in every aspect of the undertaking.
 During the same period, Cohn was director of planning for the future US Holocaust Memorial Museum, which she believed "should strive for authenticity".
 She resigned from the position in January 1985, citing working problems with the oversight council.
 A turnover of development personnel followed as the council sought a new direction for the museum and its exhibitions.

 Cohn returned to the Smithsonian Institution Traveling Exhibition Service (SITES), becoming a program director.
 Among her projects were the exhibits Crossroads of Continents: Cultures of Siberia and Alaska, September 11: Bearing Witness to History, and 381 Days: The Montgomery Bus Boycott Story.
-In a 2000 New York Times interview, Cohn discussed bringing travelling exhibits of all kinds to Middle America, where art appreciation had grown but towns couldn't support permanent museums, which had led her to develop the Museum on Main Street initiative.
+In a 2000 New York Times interview, Cohn discussed bringing travelling exhibits of all kinds to Middle America, where art appreciation had grown, but towns couldn't support permanent museums, which had led her to develop the Museum on Main Street initiative.